vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-23-containerize-your-monoliths-painkillers-for-the-enterprise.md

 * Sometimes you may not find the full feature set in the containerized version
 * Sometimes these containerized versions may not be supported / recommended for production.

 ### Other concerns that enterprises usually have

 * _Sounds great but who will certify and support Kubernetes issues ?_

   Oracle Linux Premier support covers all CNCF components which include both Docker and Kubernetes
 * _Do I need special tools for monitoring and alerting the Kubernetes Cluster ?_

   If your existing monitoring solution has an add on for kubernetes you could use that , or you could use Prometheus and Grafana and integrate it with Nagios for eg. or use the alert manager from Prometheus itself.

 ### Solutions to these pitfalls

 * **Weblogic on Kubernetes** is a production ready, full feature-set  Java EE server available for use.
 * Oracle has also released a containerized version of **Coherence**
 * You can easily address the movement of the **caching layer** into Kubernetes.
 * It has also released an **operator pattern** to simplify domain based deployments on Kubernetes

-There will be a follow up technology deep dive post elaborating the steps to follow exactly would you containerise
+There will be a follow up technology deep dive post elaborating the steps to follow and best practices to adhere to and also look at an app server migration strategy if applicable.